keyboard_arrow_up

 Cyclone Dust Collectors

-Rely on centrifugal force to remove dust from air.
+Rely on centrifugal force to separate dust from the air.

 Cyclone Separators